Escorted Tour, Northern Lights, and Husky SafariNorway and Sweden

 Markanbaiki is an easily accessible, vibrant meeting place in Jukkasjärvi for visitors from near and far who want to engage their senses to experience Sapmi.
 You will find grazing reindeer at the banks of mighty river Torne and outdoor exhibitions covering nomadic and modern Sami life.
 Stroll around on your own and explore the area.
 Enjoy a traditional Sami lunch at Café Sapmi (included) and warm up near the fire.
 Check out some local handicraft in our shop and have a chat with the staff.
 All this and more are found on the old market and assembly place that is origin for the village of Jukkasjärvi.
 At some point during the visit you will be allowed into the reindeer enclosure (together with a guide) for an up-close encounter with the friendly animals.

-Day 5 KIRUNA – NARVIK – SVOLVÆR (B)
+Day 5 ABISKO – NARVIK – SVOLVÆR (B)

-Breakfast at the hotel and meet up at the hotel reception to depart by private coach towards Kiruna train station.
-Board the Arctic Circle Train (09:29 – 12:54) with only your hand luggage as your other belongings are transported by coach.
-The next 3,5 hours all you need to do is sit back and enjoy the absolutely most beautiful train ride in the region.
+Breakfast at the hotel and morning at leisure.
+Meet up at the hotel reception to depart by private coach towards Riksgransen train station.
+Board the 12:06 Arctic Circle Train with only your hand luggage as your other belongings are transported by coach and sit back and enjoy the absolutely most beautiful train ride in the region.
 This train line, part of the Iron Ore Line, played a central role during WWII, supplying the Germans with iron critical for wartime production of steel.

 Disembark in Narvik and enjoy a casual lunch (not included) before continuing towards Svolvær by private coach.
 Arrive in Svolvær and check-in at your hotel.
 Enjoy an evening meal of your choice in town (not included).
 Your guide will be more than happy to help you find a restaurant to match your expectations.
 The town has an age-old history as a fishing village and the fishing tradition remains one of the most important economical foundations of the town.
 Asides from the proud fishing culture, Svolvær offers magnificent nature, a culture scene with many galleries and the well-known Lofoten War Memorial Museum.